 Creating the perfect notification strategy is like walking a tightrope of constantly changing do’s and don’ts.
 Send too few, and you may fail to engage your user base.
 Send too many, and you may quickly annoy them.
 Utilize multiple channels for a more holistic strategy and risk overwhelming your user.
 Focus on a single channel, and they might not notice your messages timeously.
 Send your notification in the morning, and it could get lost amongst all the others.
 Wait too long before sending, and it might no longer be relevant.

 Notifications undoubtedly add value, but increasing positive interactions and inspiring users to engage with your brand requires more than a beautifully designed notification.
 You must also consider what you send, to whom, when, and over which channels.
 Here’s why.
+Check out this series we've made to compliment this post.

 Notifications are critical to increasing user engagement, and, as an Airship study of 63 million app users suggests, “useful, timely, personalized” notifications are essential to preventing customer churn.
 However, with 23 billion SMS messages, 65 billion direct WhatsApp messages, and 306.4 billion emails sent every day, cutting through the noise can be difficult.